Ratakor/dotfiles/README.md

 ## TODO
 - add DAP for debugging in nvim
-- config or patch mtm to be usable
+- config mtm (or tmux) to be usable
-- replace sic with ii
+- replace sic with ii ?

 ## LICENSE
 Copyright © 2023 Ratakor <ratakor@disroot.org>